Best ways to receive money internationally in 2024

 For personal or business reasons you may need to receive a high value overseas transfer.
 This can feel daunting, but it’s safe to get paid from abroad as long as you pick a reputable service to process the payment.
 You may even find you get a discount on the fees you pay because of the value of the transfer.

 Different services have their own maximum payment limits, but you’ll find many that have very high transfer limits – or even no limit at all.
-If you expect to receive a high value payment make sure to take common sense steps like confirming the bank details your sender will use, and double checking what fees will be deducted as the transfer is processed.
+If you expect to receive a high value payment make sure to take common sense steps like confirming the account details your sender will use, and double checking what fees will be deducted as the transfer is processed.

 Providers like Wise and OFX offer discounts for larger transfers, so you may find you get a better deal if you suggest your sender uses a service like these.
 Wise has discounts on the fees you pay when sending 100,000 GBP (or the currency equivalent) or more in a month, while OFX has customized rates for high value payments that you can see by logging into your account or calling their customer support line.